Spectrum Center: Renovations

 In September 2014, the Charlotte city council agreed to give the Hornets $34 million for arena renovations in preparation for the 2017 NBA All-Star Game.
 (However, the game was moved to New Orleans because of a controversial HB2 bill, but the Spectrum Center did host the 2019 NBA All-Star Game to make up for it.)

 On January 24, 2015, the Hornets announced and unveiled images of a new scoreboard to be installed in summer 2016, costing $7 million.
 The board's screens measure out at 25' high by 42' wide and 18' high by 31' wide, approximately, making it almost twice the size of the original board and among the NBA's largest.
 The screens are able to handle 1080p resolution, something unique to the NBA.
 Two smaller "underbelly" screens would also be included.
 In addition, the scoreboard would be able to change colors and have a visible 'hive' motif built-in throughout its design.
 It was also announced that four retractable auxiliary scoreboards will be installed in the corners of the upper level and finally, 360° ribbon boards are scheduled to be installed as well.
 Construction was completed by the start of the 2016–17 NBA season.
 Also announced were plans for the renovation of the visitors locker room, suites, and other rooms.
 This marked the first major renovations to the Spectrum Center in its history.

 The city proposed a $245 million renovation plan for both the arena and the area around it in early 2022.
 It included various internal upgrades to the arena such as new HVAC units, and the possibility of an outdoor space for entertainment similar to others found at NBA arenas.
 The biggest addition would be a separate new practice facility located across the street from the arena.
 In addition, the cost would also cover upgrades to the existing transit station where the new facility would be.
 City leaders approved the renovations, now priced at $275 million, in June 2022.
 Construction is expected to start in summer 2022 with a rough completion date in 2027.

 Major events

 College basketball

-As North Carolina is a hotbed for college basketball thanks to constant success among its major universities, it was expected that the arena would host many NCAA basketball games, and that expectation was correct.
+As North Carolina is a hotbed for college basketball thanks to constant success among its major universities, it was expected that the arena would like the Coliseums before it, host high-profile and neutral-site NCAA basketball games, a legacy that continues today.
 Notable NCAA basketball games the Spectrum Center has hosted to date include: